-- In many cases, they are less sensitive (and less specific) than laboratory based tests.
-The RDT may not be able to detect some infections with lower number of malaria parasites circulating in the patient’s bloodstream.
+- In many cases, they are less sensitive (and less specific) than laboratory-based tests.
+The RDT may not be able to detect some infections with a lower number of malaria parasites circulating in the patient’s bloodstream.

-Microscopy is needed to determine the species of malaria that was detected by the RDT.
-Microscopy (thick and thin blood smear) is needed to quantify the proportion of RBC’s that are infected, which is an important prognostic indicator.
+Microscopy is needed to determine the species of malaria detected by the RDT.
+Microscopy (thick and thin blood smear) is needed to quantify the proportion of infected RBCs, which is an important prognostic indicator.

 References and further reading